 We are already in the era of hybrid contact centres where humans and AI work side by side to redefine customer experience.
 The agent is no longer the sole hero.
 Skilled people provide emotional intelligence for high-value interactions, while self-service chatbots drive scale and efficiency.
 Unstoppable and ever smarter, they handle high-volume queries and take over mundane tasks with precision.

 Yet, the real power comes from AI-driven insights that fuel the chatbots.
 No compromises are accepted.
-When implemented correctly, technology doesn’t just support consumer services but enhances them.
-Simply put, it drives growth, delivers measurable gains in satisfaction, loyalty, and operational efficiency.
+When implemented correctly, AI in customer experience doesn’t just support consumer services but enhances them.
+Simply put, it drives growth, delivering measurable gains in satisfaction, loyalty, and operational efficiency

 In this article, we cut through the noise and show how chatbots are transforming contact centres into high-performance engines of CX.
-From concrete benefits to real-world examples and hard metrics, you’ll see why any brand ignoring AI in CX risks falling behind.
+From concrete benefits to real-world examples and hard metrics, you’ll see why any brand ignoring AI in customer experience risks falling behind.

 Why AI Is Changing the Game in Customer Experience